What is digoxin?

 Do any foods or other medicines affect how digoxin works?

 Some medicines and foods can decrease the amount of digoxin your body absorbs.
-These include the following:
+These include:

-Taking these medicines or eating high-fiber foods too close to the time you take your digoxin may mean that you’ll have too little digoxin in your bloodstream to help your heart.
-For this reason, it is better to take digoxin on an empty stomach.
+Don’t take these medicines or eat high-fiber foods too close to the time you take your digoxin.
+It could mean that you’ll have too little digoxin in your bloodstream to help your heart.
+It is better to take digoxin on an empty stomach.
 Check with your doctor before taking any of the medicines listed above.
 If your doctor says it’s okay to take these medicines, wait 2 hours between a dose of digoxin and a dose of these medicines.

-Digoxin interacts with many other drugs too.
-You should always tell your doctor and your pharmacist about all the medicines you are taking, including any over-the-counter drugs, natural remedies and herbal medicines.
+Digoxin interacts with many other medicines, too.
+You should always tell your doctor and your pharmacist about all the medicines you are taking.
+This includes any over-the-counter medicines, natural remedies, and herbal medicines.
 Always talk to your doctor before you take any new medicines.

 How will my doctor know if I am getting the right amount of digoxin?

 The digoxin dose needed to treat heart conditions is different for different people.
 Your doctor may do a blood test to make sure you have the right amount of digoxin in your body.
 This blood test has to be done at least 6 hours after your last dose of digoxin.
 Tell your doctor when you normally take your digoxin.
 Your doctor may want you to wait to take your dose.
 Or he or she may want to schedule your appointment so that you will have your blood drawn at the right time.